dansmyers/ComputerOrganizationAndArchitecture/Notes/01d-GitHub_and_Assignments.md

 Welcome back.

 I've created a GitHub organizational account for our course named `rollinscms230`.
-GitHub gives me the ability to create assignments on the rollinscms230 account.
-When I create an assignment, GitHub automatically generates a link that I will send to you.
-When you click on that link, GitHub will create a new repo under `rollinscms230` to hold your assignment files.
+When I create an assignment on this account, GitHub automatically generates a link that I will send to you.
+Click on that link and GitHub will create a new repo under `rollinscms230` to hold your assignment files.

 For example, suppose I've created an assignment named `project1`.
-Clicking on the link will create a new repo named `rollinscms230/project1-dansmyers`.
-I can visit the repo by going to
+Clicking on the link will create a new repo tied to my GitHub username, `rollinscms230/project1-dansmyers`.
+I can visit the repo in my web browser at

 ```
 http://github.com/rollinscms230/project1-dansmyers